 7. What evidence have we used to inform this proposal?
 Information source What this has told us Our Charging and Financial Assessment Policy This is our publicly available document that sets out how we charge people for the support we provide, and how we conduct financial assessments.
-It is available on our website .
-Short and long-term support (SALT) Return for 2019/20 Provides information on the number of people receiving support in their own home or community.
-We submit our SALT returns to NHS Digital in July every year and they are published along with data for all councils with adult social services responsibilities (CASSRs) on the NHS Digital we estimate that the 2018-19 returns will be published by NHS Digital in October 2019.
+It is available on our website.
+Short and long-term support (SALT) Return for 2019-20 Provides information on the number of people receiving support in their own home or community.
+We submit our SALT returns to NHS Digital in July every year and they are published along with data for all councils with adult social services responsibilities (CASSRs) on the NHS Digital Website .
 Internal Adult Social Care and finance systems The number of people who pay the full cost of their care services on the basis that they have capital or have chosen not to disclose their finances as part of a financial assessment.
 Gov.uk/legislation.gov.uk The Care Act The Care and Support (Charging and Assessment of Resources) Regulations 2014 The care and support statutory guidance on charging These documents set out the rules and expectations around the areas contained in this proposal.

 8. What will be the financial impact of this proposal(s)?
 The total saving from this proposal is £100,000.

 9. What will be the impact upon our employees of this proposal?

-No. FTEs % workforce The income from this proposal will off set costs within Adult Social Care and Integrated 0 0 Services
+No. FTEs % workforce The income from this proposal will off-set costs within Adult Social Care and Integrated 0 0 Services